guillermoroblesjr/Class.js/README.md

 All you really need is to include the Class.js file with a script tag in your HTML file.
 After that, you just use the global 'Class' variable.

+To make your life easier, name your functions!
+So use named function expressions.
+When you print to the console to debug, it's going to look great!

 E.g.

     // Create your classes
     var AnimalClass = Class.make(function AnimalClass(){
       this.animalThing = 4;